wallerli/CSci3601-Itr-4/README.md

 5. [Promotional Pamphlet](https://github.com/UMM-CSci-3601-F19/iteration-4-rockin-reindeer/blob/master/Documentation/softDesignBrochure.jpg)

 ## ToDo List & Known Issues:

-To be able to use cookies to remember if a machine has been subscribed to or not.
+#### To be able to use cookies to remember if a machine has been subscribed to or not

 Currently the issue is that if you subscribe to a machine, the icon changes and will not allow you to subscribe again, but if you refresh the page it will allow you to just subscribe again if you wanted to.

+#### To check the css compatibility on different phlatforms and devices

+Currently the room header only work on ios version 13+.
+There may exist other unknown css compatibility problems.
+A cross phlatform test tool like browserstack can help to accomplish this.

+#### To break the current client-side components into smaller pieces for better maintainability

+Currently we have a huge home.component.ts in our client side.
+Breaking it into smaller pieces will help to simplify the html and make future development easier.

+#### To simplify the css

+Currently there exists a lot of styling in html and diferent level of css files.
+Using simplification tools to reduce the overwrites and duplicates can make future styling easier.
+Some unnecesssary padding and margins in the current project may have increased the overall complexity of the overall styling, locating and removing the unnecesssary css may help a lot to resolve this problem.

+#### To check if the chart displays reasonable if the devices is in a another time zone

+Currently it is unknown what info will be displaied when the client runs in a different time zone other than the Chicago time.

+#### To add aditional info to help users better understand the "Buzy time"

+Current our busy time follows the design of Google map's busy time.
+Further analysis on what should be displaied on the chart may help users better understand the usage of the laundry machines.

+#### To add mat-tool-tip to different elements

+Currently only a few buttons have corresponding mat tool tips.
+Adding more tool tips can help users better understand different features of the web app.

+#### To make server's suscription feature more efficient and more stable

+Currently the server cannot detect the failure in sending email, the duplicates of the same subscription, or the invalid subscription with falsy room / machines.
+Adding these features to the server can make it run more stably and more efficiently.

+#### Setup environment variable access in of the server

+Currently we have to change the code manually if we want to: 1) switch between reading remote data or local test data.
+2) Update the base_url (used in sending email) and the sendgrid key on deployment.
+Setting up environment variable access in the server can makeing testing and deploying easier.

+#### To enable the client only receive the machine into of a single room

+Currently because there is not too much machines, the client will receive the info of all the machines add calculate how much machines are running in each room after that.
+Adding a new API for different room's machine info, moving the calculation of the # of running / available machines to the server and only send the requested room's machines together with the numerical summary of other rooms running / available machines numbers can help the client run more efficiently.

+#### To add a loading progress bar for potential longer loading delay

+Currently a rotating loading spinner is displaied when loading the app.
+Showing a loading progress bar on the top of the page can provide users a more intuitive feeling when users access the app.

+#### To test the dialog componsnts more throughly

+For some reasons the current have some diffifulty to find a efficient way to test the dialog functions through Krama and Jasmine.
+Adding these tests can help to maintain the quality of futural development.

+#### Add e2e tests for different screen layouts

+The current e2e tests only work on wider screens (width >= 1200px).
+Prviding different tests for different screen screens can help to improve the stabbility of futural development.

 [NGXCookie]: https://www.npmjs.com/package/ngx-cookie-service
 [CHARTjs]: https://www.chartjs.org/